thephez/readme-dash-core/v0.14.1/Core Reference/Transactions/Special Transactions.md

 *Added in protocol version 70213 of Dash Core as described by DIP3*

-The Masternode Provider Update Registrar (ProUpRegTx) special transaction is used by a masternode owner to update masternode metadata (e.g. operator/voting key details or the payout script).
+The <<glossary:masternode>> Provider Update Registrar (ProUpRegTx) special transaction is used by a masternode owner to update masternode metadata (e.g. operator/voting key details or the payout script).

-A ProUpRegTx is created and sent using the `protx update_registrar` RPC.
+A ProUpRegTx is created and sent using the [`protx update_registrar` RPC](core-api-ref-remote-procedure-calls-evo#section-protx-update-registrar).

-The special transaction type is 3 and the extra payload consists of the following
+The special transaction type is 3 and the extra payload consists of the following data:
-data:

 | Bytes | Name | Data type |  Description |
 | ---------- | ----------- | -------- | -------- |